 Credit counsellors often receive funding from creditors in the form of ‘donations’.
 On top of this, most credit counsellors charge a fee for service.
 This fee usually ranges between 5-15% of the overall debt loan including in the program.

-Unlike most companies, 4 Pillars is entirely funded by the consumer.
+Unlike most companies, we are entirely funded by the consumer.
 We work exclusively for them to help them navigate every debt help option so our clients can become debt free.
 Our goal is to help our clients find the best program for them that helps them obtain a plan with one affordable monthly payment.

 Is Credit Counseling Expensive?